PDLP: A Practical First-Order Method for Large-Scale Linear Programming: A New Collection of Large-Scale Instances

 As part of this work, we developed and released a new test suite of large-scale LP instances.
 The set of problems is designed to be challenging for, if not beyond the capabilities of, today's state-of-the-art solvers, yet small enough to fit in memory of top-end machines.
 The smallest problem in our new test suite has more than 125 million nonzeros, while the largest has over 6.3 billion.
 The collection is intended to be both realistic and diverse, but we also acknowledge that this collection is not comprehensive.
 The eleven LP instances are detailed in \Cref{table:problem-instances} and \Cref{table:problem-sizes}.
 Many of these problem instances were generated by the authors for the purposes of this project.
 There are few publicly available test instances of such a large scale, and it is our hope that these instances will be useful for other researchers.

-The problems were scaled such that \begin{enumerate}[label=(\roman*)] \item The objective vector has values $1$, $0$ or $-1$. \item The right-hand side has values $1$, $0$ or $-1$, except in the case that a constraint has two nonzero finite, nonmatching lower and upper bounds.
-In this case we rescale such that the maximum absolute value of the right hand side is one. \end{enumerate} This rescaling is implemented in the \textit{rescale\_instance} function in \href{https://github.com/ohinder/large-scale-LP-test-problems/blob/main/utils.jl}{utils.jl}.
+All these instances were rescaled such that \begin{enumerate}[label=(\roman*)] \item The objective vector has values $-1$, $0$, or $1$. \item The right-hand side has values $-\infty$, $-1$, $0$, $1$, or $\infty$, except in the case that a constraint has two nonzero, finite, nonmatching lower and upper bounds.
+In this case, we rescale such that the maximum absolute value of the right hand side is one. \end{enumerate} This rescaling is implemented in the \textit{rescale\_instance} function in \href{https://github.com/ohinder/large-scale-LP-test-problems/blob/main/utils.jl}{utils.jl}.